- Request Brochure

 You may come across people dressed in elaborate historic or ethnic attire in Old Havana or other tourist areas.
 If you take their picture or pose with them, be prepared to pay 1 CUC or more.
 This is how they make their living.

 The U.S. Embargo Against Cuba is a series of sanctions imposed on Cuba by the United States which have existed since 1960.
-The embargo and ensuing Cuba travel restrictions are still enforced today however insightCuba is authorized to send any American to Cuba on one of our people-to-people tours under a general license issued by the U.S. Department of the Treasury, Office of Foreign Assets Control.
+The embargo and ensuing Cuba travel restrictions are still enforced today however insightCuba is authorized to send any American to Cuba on one of our Support for the Cuban People tours under a general license issued by the U.S. Department of the Treasury, Office of Foreign Assets Control.

 Travel Restrictions: A brief history